zainkarim/pixi-cli/README.md

 ### Downloading the Executable

 Download the executable from the latest release of `pixi` from the [Releases](https://github.com/zainkarim/pixi-cli/releases) page and run it directly.
-If you’re familiar with modifying your PATH, you can add the executable to your PATH to run it from any directory.

 ## Usage